-CPT 257Operating Systems3 SHCThis course examines the theory of operating systems and how the operating system is implemented in current operating systems.
+This course examines the theory of operating systems and how the operating system theory is implemented in current operating systems.
 Prerequisite: CPT 209.
 (3/0)

-CPT 264 Systems and Procedures 3 SHC
+CPT 264 Systems and Procedures

 This course covers the techniques of system analysis, design, development and implementation.
-Prerequisite: CPT 237 or CPT 286, IST 241 or IST 260 (3/0)
+Prerequisite: CPT 114.
+(3/0)